-The Office of the Vice President for Research will maintain records of all conflict of interest
+The Office of the Vice President for Research will maintain records of all conflict of interest disclosures and all actions taken with respect to such disclosures for either:

-- A. A period of three years following the final close-out of the affected sponsored activity or the resolution of any governmental action relating to such sponsored activity or the underlying conflict of interest, whichever comes later; or - B. As otherwise provided by law.
+A. A period of three years following the final close-out of the affected sponsored activity or the resolution of any governmental action relating to such sponsored activity or the underlying conflict of interest, whichever comes later; or

+B. As otherwise provided by law.
 The original disclosure forms will be retained electronically by the Office of Human Resource Services as part of the employee's official personnel file.